bagheri365/ML-Models-from-Scratch/Graph-Neural-Networks/Readme.md

-In this section, I implement Graph Neural Networks from scratch.
+In this repo, I share my implementations of Graph Neural Networks from scratch.